Andrew Vlahov: Early life

 Vlahov was born in Perth to Eva (née Kampe) and Len Vlahov.
 His mother had arrived in Australia as a post-war refugee from Latvia, while his father was the son of Croatian immigrants.
 Both his parents were athletes, and represented Australia at the 1962 British Empire and Commonwealth Games which were held in Perth.
 Eva was a WA State Long jump champion while Len held the WA State Discus record for 20 consecutive years.

-Andrew Vlahov initially attended Kent Street Senior High School in south Perth, but unfortunately Kent Street Senior did not have a basketball team, but he played in his local junior team the Perth Redbacks where he would meet long time friend and future Australian Boomers teammate Luc Longley.
+Andrew Vlahov initially attended Kent Street Senior High School in south Perth, but Kent Street Senior did not have a basketball team.
+He played in his local junior team the Perth Redbacks where he would meet long time friend and future Australian Boomers teammate Luc Longley.
 Vlahov first came to the U.S. as an exchange student in junior high school, and later returned for his final year of high school, enrolling at South Eugene High School in Eugene, Oregon, while his father (an academic as well as an athlete) worked at the University of Oregon.